CONSTITUTION FOR THE AMERICAN SOCIETY FOR ETHNOHISTORY

 Article VII – Meetings

 Section 1.
 The Society shall hold an Annual Meeting under provisions as specified in Article II of the By-Laws at a time and a place to be designated by the Executive Committee.

 Section 2.
 Special Meetings of the Society may be called by the President at any time at the direction of the Executive Committee.
 Any matter of business may be decided at a Special Meeting provided notice of such business is specified in the call.
 Joint sessions with other professional organizations may also be called from time to time.

 Section 3.
 An annual meeting of the Executive Committee shall be held before the Annual Meeting of the Society.
 Special meetings of the Executive Committee shall be called by the President at any time upon the written demand of at least three members thereof.
 A quorum of the Executive Committee shall consist of a majority of its membership.
 Questions shall be decided by the Executive Committee by a majority of the votes cast.
 In case of a tie vote the decision of the President shall be final.

 Section 4.
 The President alone may, or shall at the written request of any member of the Executive Committee, ask the Executive Committee to vote on specific questions by mail or electronic ballot.
-Ballots shall be sent by the Secretary who shall specify on the ballots the date on or before which they are to be placed in the mail or cast electronically for return to the Secretary.
-This date shall be not less than thirty days or more than sixty days from the date they were placed in the mail or sent or posted electronically by the Secretary.
+Ballots shall be sent by the Executive Director who shall specify on the ballots the date on or before which they are to be placed in the mail or cast electronically for return to the Executive Director.
+This date shall be not less than thirty days or more than sixty days from the date they were placed in the mail or sent or posted electronically by the Executive Director.